-Integrity of Academic Work
+Integrity of Student Academic Work (Senate Policy 4.060)

-I. Statement of Values
+I. Statement of Values:

 The principles of truth and honesty are fundamental to a community of learners.
-All members of the Delta College Community are expected to honor these principles and are responsible for maintaining the integrity of academic work at the College.
+All members of the Delta College Community are expected to honor these principles and are responsible for maintaining the integrity of academic coursework at the College.

 Violations of this policy will result in the actions and consequences specified within this policy.